panglesd/slipshow/docs/visual-structure.rst

 ========================

 Let's recreate the Gnome layout in Slipshow.
 We'll make a simplified version, and learn a lot along the way.
-We'll improve the details at the end of this tutorial.

 .. note::

-   Usually, it is a good idea to *first* decide the dimension of your presentation.
+   Usually, it is a good idea to decide on the dimension of your presentation.
 16:9 is very often the best fit, but here we are going with the 4:3 default.
+Even though it is the default, we specify it.

 So, let's start with the small clock at the top.
 We could use an image...
 But let's simply add an emoji: ``🕰️``!
 Create a ``gnome.md`` file with the following
 content:

 .. slipshow-example::
+   :visible: both
+   :dimension: 4:3

    ---
-   dimension:4:3
+   dimension: 4:3
    ---

    # 🕰️

 .. note::